Endomorphisms of the lattice of epigroup varieties: Preliminaries

 If $s=t$ then

 Finally, if $s<t$ then

-So, we have proved that the variety $\mathcal{EPI}$ satisfies an identity of the form~\eqref{w=x^p(x^q)*} in any case. \end{proof}
+We have thus proved that the variety $\mathcal{EPI}$ satisfies an identity of the form~\eqref{w=x^p(x^q)*} in any case. \end{proof}

-As usual, we say that an epigroup $S$ has an \emph{index} $n$ if $x^n\in\Gr\,S$ for any $x\in S$ and $n$ is the least number with such a property.
+As usual, we say that an epigroup $S$ has \emph{index} $n$ if $x^n\in\Gr S$ for every $x\in S$ and $n$ is the least number with this property.
 Following~\cite{Shevrin-94,Shevrin-05}, we denote the class of all epigroups of index $\le n$ by $\mathcal E_n$.
-It is well known that $\mathcal E_n$ is an epigroup variety (see~\cite[Proposition~6]{Shevrin-94} or~\cite[Proposition~2.10]{Shevrin-05}, for instance).
-The identity $u=v$ is said to be a \emph{mixed} identity if exactly one of the words $u$ and $v$ is a semigroup one.
+It is well known that $\mathcal E_n$ is an epigroup variety (see, e.g.,~\cite[Proposition~6]{Shevrin-94} or~\cite[Proposition~2.10]{Shevrin-05}).
+An identity $u=v$ is said to be \emph{mixed} if exactly one of $u$ and $v$ is a semigroup word.

 \begin{corollary} If a class of unary semigroups $K$ is contained in $\mathcal{EPI}$ and satisfies a mixed identity then $K$ consists of epigroups and $K\subseteq\mathcal E_n$ for some $n$. \end{corollary}